BarbarosInak/Digital-Signal-Processing-Homeworks/README.md

 # Digital-Signal-Processing-Homeworks
-Homeworks of the DSP elective lecture, which was given at IZTECH Electronics and Communication Engineering Department.
+Homeworks of the DSP elective course, which was given at IZTECH Electronics and Communication Engineering Department.

 -Homework 1-
 ------------